The impact of strong feedback on galaxy group scaling relations: Introduction

-While tuning the parameters of the feedback model to reproduce the gas fractions of galaxy groups provides an effective way of implementing gas ejection within simulations, the resulting predictions require the calibration data sets to be highly accurate.
+While tuning the feedback model to reproduce the gas fractions of galaxy groups provides an effective way of implementing gas ejection within simulations, the resulting predictions require the calibration datasets to be highly accurate.
 In particular, the fiducial FLAMINGO model for baryonic feedback was calibrated on an heterogeneous collection of gas fraction measurements \citep[e.g.][]{Sun:2009a,Lovisari:2015,Akino:2022}.
-In many cases, the halo masses were estimated assuming hydrostatic equilibrium (HSE), which is likely biased in dynamically active systems \citep[e.g.][]{Gianfagna:2021}.
+In many cases, the halo masses were estimated while assuming hydrostatic equilibrium (HSE), which is likely biased in dynamically active systems \citep[e.g.][]{Gianfagna:2021}.
 Moreover, X-ray surveys preferentially select the brightest, gas-rich systems.
-For this reason, the FLAMINGO suite includes multiple runs from the same initial condition with different feedback strengths, tuned to reproduce the mean $f_{\rm gas}-M_{500}$ relation as well as variants offset by +$2\sigma$ (weaker feedback), -$2\sigma$, -$4\sigma$, and -$8\sigma$ (stronger feedback).
+For this reason, the FLAMINGO suite includes multiple runs from the same initial condition with different feedback strengths, tuned to reproduce the mean $f_{\rm gas}-M_{500}$ relation of clusters with $M_{500}\gtrsim10^{14}M_\odot$ as well as variants offset by +$2\sigma$ (weaker feedback), -$2\sigma$, -$4\sigma$, and -$8\sigma$ (stronger feedback).

-Recently, our picture of gas ejection in massive halos has been rapidly evolving.
-First, the \emph{eROSITA} all-sky survey has detected hundreds of galaxy groups \citep{Bahar:2024}.
+The general understanding of gas ejection in massive halos has been rapidly evolving recently.
+For instance, the \emph{eROSITA} all-sky survey has detected hundreds of galaxy groups \citep{Bahar:2024,Siegel:2025}.
 Stacking of optically selected systems also provides an alternative view of the gas content of groups that is independent of X-ray selection \citep{Comparat:2022,Popesso:2024a,Popesso:2024b,Zhang:2024}.
-Independent constraints have also been obtained from the kinetic Sunyaev–Zel’dovich effect combined with spectroscopic galaxy samples \citep{Schaan:2021,Guachalla:2025,Hadzhiyska:2025}.
-These results seem to imply efficient gas ejection from group-scale halos and much lower gas fractions than previously thought in the group mass range.
-Combining these measurements with galaxy-galaxy lensing estimates, \citet{McCarthy:2025} and \citet{Siegel:2025} showed that the latest measurements are consistent with the FLAMINGO models with the strongest feedback (\fgasm8).
+Independent constraints have also been obtained from the kinetic Sunyaev–Zel’dovich (kSZ) effect for halos of lower masses and higher redshifts \citep{Schaan:2021,Guachalla:2025,Hadzhiyska:2025,Lucie-Smith:2025}.
+These recent results seem to imply efficient gas ejection from group-scale halos and lower gas fractions than previously thought in the group mass range.
+When combining these measurements with galaxy-galaxy lensing estimates, it was shown that the latest measurements are consistent with the FLAMINGO models with the strongest feedback \citep[\fgasm8,][]{McCarthy:2025,Siegel:2025}.
 If confirmed, these results would imply a marked suppression of the matter power spectrum on $\lesssim 1$ Mpc scales \citep{Bigwood:2024}.